If you are unhappy with your results

 - We will update UCAS if your overall grade changes.

-November 2016 is a re-sit only series but is restricted to entries for English, English Language and Maths, and you'll need to re-sit all written exams.
-For other subjects, your earliest re-sit opportunity will be in June 2017, and you will also need to re-sit all written exams.
+November 2017 is a resit only series but is restricted to entries for English Language and Maths, and you'll need to resit all written exams.
+For other subjects, your earliest resit opportunity will be in June 2018, and you will also need to resit all written exams.

 AS and A-level students

-You can now only re-sit AS/A-level units and qualifications in the June series as there are no longer any January exams.
+You can now only resit AS/A-level units and qualifications in the June exam series.

 You can find out more on our appeals page.

-As each school or college has an exams complaints process, you should contact your school/college first.
-If you have on-going concerns about their response, use our Contact us page to get in touch.
+As each school or college has their own process for exams-related complaints, you should contact your school or college first.
+If you have ongoing concerns about their response, use our Contact us page to get in touch.

 Exam paper errors